omar-florez/scratch_mlp/docs/index.md

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview2.png "Logo Title Text 1")

 Let's now train the model.
 In our simple example the trainable parameters are weights, but be aware that current research is exploring more types of parameters to be optimized.
-For example regularized distributions, topologies, residual, learning rates, etc.
+For example shortcuts between layers, regularized distributions, topologies, residual, learning rates, etc.

 Backpropagation is a method to update the weights towards the direction (gradient) that minimizes a predefined error metric known as Loss function